cirosantilli/python-cheat/virtualenv/readme.md

     . venv3.3/bin/activate
     pip install termcolor==1.1.0

-And just like magic, if we run the same `main.py` we see that the python version and termcolor versions both changed!
+And just like magic, if we run the same `python main.py` we see that the python version and termcolor versions both changed!
 How cool is that?!

 Do open up `venv3.3` just to see that everything is in there once again: